Ayokunnumi1/reelflix-movies/README.md

   <img src="./src/asset/img/miniNetflix.png" width="auto">

-# Mini-Netflix-Website <a name="about-project"></a>
+# REELFLIX MOVIES <a name="about-project"></a>

-We built a Mini-Netflix-Website that displays several Tv shows from an external APITV Shows API App.This is a JavaScript-based application that allows users to explore and interact with various TV shows.
+We built a movie-Website that displays several Tv shows from an external APITV Shows API App.This is a JavaScript-based application that allows users to explore and interact with various TV shows.
 Users can view details about different TV shows, like the comments and the likes.

 ## 🛠 Built With <a name="built-with"></a>